serverless/serverless-python-requirements/README.md

 each function.
  * The `handler` field must not be prefixed by the folder name (already known through `module`) as the root of the zip artifact is already the path to your function.
- * The `artifact` field tells Serverless where to find the zip artifact.
-This plugin creates the zip artifact at `.serverless/[function.module].zip` and it prevents Serverless to create the zip artifact afterwards.

 ### Customize Python executable
 Sometimes your Python executable isn't available on your `$PATH` as `python2.7`